gauravpsalvi/iegen/W1_Formal.md

 //Para 1 - describe yourself and why  you are writing My name is Rebecca Moses Dmello and I live in woodstock.
-I have been using your __ (services and buying your products) for the last 11 years.
+I have been using your __ (services and buying your products) for the last 11 years and had a very pleasant experience so far.
 I am writing to let you know that I am unhappy with my ___. while the __(accomodation/packaging) itself is fine, my __(housemate/TV) has become intolerable/faulty making it almost impossible for me to _(use/work).
 I hope you will consider my situation favourably.